 I’m not sure why, but y’all here seem to really enjoy having me getting nude in the city and sharing about it.
 So, kind as I am, I decided to take yet another one for the team after Vabali and Kitkat Club, and bare it all again, this time at the much anticipated Liquidrom Berlin.

 Liquidrom is a mixed-gendered sauna in the heart of Berlin that I’d read and heard much about and I’m not sure why it took me so long to finally visit.
 But finally, I did!
 So was Liquidrom Berlin worth its hype?
-Were there people fornicating openly in the pool as several reviews had purported?
+Was there Liquidrom sex in the pool as several reviews had purported?
 Had Vabali ruined every other spa in the city in advance?
 Let us first disrobe and dive right into it.

 *flails imaginary dong*